 The University's goals are to provide equal educational opportunities, promote campus safety, and remedy the effects of Prohibited Conduct.
 Good faith efforts will be made to complete Informal Resolutions, investigations, and the adjudication process, if any, in a prompt, fair, and impartial manner.
 The Title IX Compliance Office (TIXO) will conduct any investigation as promptly as possible under the circumstances, taking into account the complexity of the allegations, the complexity of the investigation and resolution, the severity and extent of the alleged misconduct, the number and availability of witnesses, the University's calendar, and/or other unforeseen circumstances.
 The University seeks to take appropriate action, including investigation and resolution of Formal Complaints, generally within (120) Days, by balancing principles of thoroughness and fundamental fairness from when the Formal Complaint is filed.
-An extension of the investigation.
+An extension of the referenced timeframe may be required for good cause to ensure the integrity and thoroughness of the investigation.